KrishanuGharami/CyThrex/README.md

 ```bash
 npm run cypress:open
 ```
-This will launch the Cypress Test Runner, allowing you to write and execute tests for your application.
+This will launch the Cypress Test Runner, allowing you to write and execute tests for your application..